casper-hansen/Prediction_Intervals_LightGBM/article/article.md

 ## Background

 LightGBM is one of the fastest and most accurate libraries for regression tasks.
-To add even more utility into the model, they have implemented prediction intervals for the community to be able to give a range of possible values.
+To add even more utility to the model, they have implemented prediction intervals for the community to be able to give a range of possible values.

 Simply put, a prediction interval is just about generating a lower and upper bound on the final regression value.
 This is incredibly important for some tasks, which we will further elaborate on now.